semaio/Magento2-ConfigImportExport/docs/config-import.md

 ### Keep Config

-If you want to make sure that config value will not be affected by config importer - use `!!KEEP` magic-ish string.
+To ensure that a specific configuration value will not be changed by the config importer, please use the following string as configuration value:

-#### When would it be helpful?
-When you have a bunch of same configs in different environments, but there one environment ( `X` env ) where you want to keep it as is, but not dispose the exact value of `X` env in config files.
-Security sensitive data are good examples of such cases - you want them to be kept only in env DB, and definitely not in your GIT repo.

 ```yaml
 vendorx/general/api_key: